gesangtome/edk2-nx627j/README.md

 2020-05-20: Now it still doesn't work, stay at printing edk2 firmware version, `Can not get any useful logs buff!`

+2020-05-21: There is output information, but it is stuck somewhere, I think it is the log printed by ArmMmuLibCore.c, but it is not clear how to fix it.

 ## Building
 Tested on `Fedora Workstation`